Menu

 Crimp Curving

-Crimp curving is applicable to all profiles, but it is most suited to asymmetrical sections that cannot be rolled or drape curved.
+Crimp curving is applicable to all profiles, but it is most suited to trapezoidal profiles.

-Crimp curving is produced by pressing a small crimp in either the tops of the ribs or the pans of the sheeting.
-The profile is progressively shortened at these points causing it to bend.
-The radius can be altered by the spacing of and the number of crimps.
+Crimp curving is produced by pressing a small crimp in either the tops of the ribs or the pans of the sheeting, progressively shortening it at these points and thereby causing it to bend.
+The radius can be altered by the spacing of the crimps and the angle of the bend by the number of crimps.

 Clause: